tc39/proposal-function-helpers/problem-solution-matrix.md

 </tr>

 <tr>
-<td>To define a function in terms of a series of async function calls</td>
+<td>To define a function in terms of a series of async function calls in left-to-right order</td>
 <td>-</td>
 <td>